rackingroll/tinet/README.md

 Data
 --------
-The Synthetic Data is located in Data/Synthetic_Data/ directory.
+The synthetic data is located in Data/Synthetic_Data/ directory.

 The real-world data is located in Data/Real_Data directory.